 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-I want you to know how much I am struggling for you and for those at Laodicea, and for all who have not met me personally.
+For I want you to know how hard I work for you, for those in Laodicea, and for the rest of those who have not met me personally.

 Paul starts this section by letting the believers know how his heart aches for them.
 Paul constantly prayed for the church and all the believers because he knew of the struggles that they faced and he knew the answer to those struggles was only found in Christ.